Italy loves Hemingway. And in particular, Disney’s Italian comic book creators love Hemingway.

 I first stumbled upon Hemingway in Disney while visiting his Key West home on a publicity stop for my book, Hidden Hemingway.
 In one of the downstairs rooms, next to a doorway, someone had framed a comic book page of a Disneyfied-Hemingway appearing alongside Donald Duck.
 None of the museum docents knew where it came from, but the word balloons looked German.
 Eventually, I connected with my old friend Klaus Strzyz, a former editor and translator for Ehapa Verlag (Disney’s German comic book publisher).
 He helped me identify the story, which appeared in 1984’s Adventure of Uncle Scrooge Treasure #3: The Trip to Key West (Der Ausflug nach Key West).

 Strzyz also introduced me to European expert “Donaldists” and their online databases that keep track of storylines and characters, such as Inducks.
-But in Italy, where Hemingway was wounded in World War I and set his novel Across the River and into the Trees, his cult of personality was particularly strong in comics.
+But in Italy, where Hemingway was wounded in World War I and set two novels and several short stories, his cult of personality was particularly strong in comics.
 In general, these stories are never translated into English or sold in the United States.

 In 2000, Italian comic artist Giorgio Cavazzano spearheaded an initiative called “8 X 8...49” (a nod to Hemingway’s The Fifth Column and the First Forty-Nine Stories); this initiative challenged creators in the Accademia Disney to produce comics in Topolino based on Hemingway’s stories.